astraastra/astraastra.github.io/about.md

 ---
 layout: page
-title: Coding Kids - Introducing coding, in a fun learning experience
+title: About
 permalink: /about/
 ---

+## Code Planet - Kids learn coding while having fun!

 Our mission is to teach kids to code by making art and anmiations.